 What is Data Observability?

-Data Observability is the process by which enterprise data is monitored for health, accuracy, and usefulness.
-Its primary purpose is to enable data engineers with the ability to deliver reliable, accurate data which is used to develop data products and apply that data across all areas of an organization for optimal business decision-making.
+Data observability is the process by which enterprise data is monitored for health, accuracy, and usefulness.
+The primary purpose of a data observability platform is to enable data engineers with the ability to deliver reliable, accurate data which is used to develop data products and apply that data across all areas of an organization for optimal business decision-making.

 A recent Gartner Research report presents a comprehensive overview of the concept of "Data Observability" and highlights its increasing importance in today's data management landscape.
 According to the report, Data Observability is now considered a critical requirement to both support and enhance existing and modern data management architectures.